-These are the traditional form of insurer and they are funded by the issue of stock (CII study text, M92 Insurance business and finance, 2018).
-This type of insurer could be considered as many have a high degree of capacity.
+These are the traditional form of insurer and they are funded by the issue of stock (CII study text, M92 Insurance business and finance, 2021-22).
+This type of insurer could be considered for TC plc's risk, as they often have a high degree of capacity.
 The capacity comes from having the financial security to underwrite large values themselves and because they are able to take out reinsurance on individual or class specific risks i.e. able to transfer part of the risk.
 The broker is likely to have extensive experience in this market.
 Examples of such companies include Aviva and AXA.